leepaul009/Ubuntu-Notebook/Bio/readme.md

 ### phenotype
 In genetics, the phenotype is the set of observable characteristics or traits of an organism.

+### Reverse mutation
+Reverse mutation, also called reversion, denotes any mutational process or mutation that restores the wild-type phenotype to cells already carrying a phenotype-altering forward mutation.
+Forward mutations confer a gene sequence and phenotype different from that conferred by the wild-type gene.
+True reversions restore the wild-type gene sequence, whereas pseudoreversions restore the wild-type phenotype by a compensating gene sequence change.

 ## evaluation

 ### Matthew’s correlation coefficient formula